consolidando/mcp-oauth/README.md

 ```

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at <http://localhost:8080/q/dev/>.

+## Cleanup endpoint

+For cron-driven cleanup, call `POST /oauth/cleanup`.
+It removes expired auth requests, used/expired auth codes and refresh tokens, and clients inactive for the configured number of days.

 ## Packaging and running the application